 Jesus Music Artist

 I have also started a new page in memory of those who have gone home.
 If you are aware of any that I have not discovered yet let me know and I will add them.
 I have not omitted any intentionally.
 However I have discovered these while searching their records or life.
 I felt it would be appropriate to keep their memories alive, but To God be the Glory.
+I have added the some gospel artist as Gospel Music went through the same dynamic expansion that Jesus music did during the same time frame.

 Andraé Edward Crouch (July 1, 1942 – January 8, 2015) was an American gospel singer, songwriter, arranger, record producer and pastor.
 Referred to as “the father of modern gospel music” by contemporary Christian and gospel music professionals.
 Wikipedia